streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: date
-        description: ' the first fundamental will be the latest as of this specified
+        description: 'the first fundamental will be the latest as of this specified
           date: YYYY'
         type: string
       - in: query
         name: identifier
-        description: ' the stock market ticker symbol associated with the companies common stock securities: '
+        description: 'the stock market ticker symbol associated with the companies common stock securities:'
         type: string
       - in: query
         name: item
-        description: 'in function) '
+        description: in function)
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: sequence
-        description: 'in function) '
+        description: in function)
         type: string
       - in: query
         name: statement
-        description: ' the financial statement requested, options include the income statement, balance sheet, statement of cash flows and calculated metrics and ratios: income_statement | balance_sheet | cash_flow_statement | calculations'
+        description: 'the financial statement requested, options include the income statement, balance sheet, statement of cash flows and calculated metrics and ratios: income_statement | balance_sheet | cash_flow_statement | calculations'
         type: string
       - in: query
         name: type
-        description: ' the type of periods requested '
+        description: the type of periods requested
         type: string
       responses:
         200: